PowerDNS/pdns/docs/markdown/authoritative/settings.md

 ## `forward-notify`
 * IP addresses, separated by commas

-IP addresses to send received notifications to regardless of master or slave settings.
+IP addresses to forward received notifications to regardless of master or slave settings.

-Note: The intended use is in anycast environments where it might be necessary for a proxy server to preform the AXFR.
-The usual checks are preformed before any received notification is forwarded.
+Note: The intended use is in anycast environments where it might be necessary for a proxy server to perform the AXFR.
+The usual checks are performed before any received notification is forwarded.

 ## `guardian`